pin/debian-vm-install/README.md

 # Debian Stretch unattended VM guest installer

+*While Debian Stretch is not released yet, script uses `daily-images`.
+If you want to use Debian Jessie (e.g. current stable) please check out release v8.0 or update DIST_URL*

-Simple script that uses virt-install and configures Debian installer for unattended installation and custom configuration using Preseed config in order to create freshly installed Debian KVM guest.
+Simple script that uses **virt-install** and configures Debian installer for unattended installation and custom configuration using **preseed** config in order to create freshly installed Debian KVM guest.

 ```